Demorome/pf2e-adventures-in-hyrule-foundry-vtt/README.md

 # Adventures in Hyrule - Foundry VTT Module Implementation
  A module implementation for Aoife's Adventures in Hyrule homebrew: https://scribe.pf2.tools/v/wXO8Df9X-adventures-in-hyrule

- Currently includes all ancestries, all archetypes, backgrounds, class options, animal companion + familiar options, equipment & vehicles, but not much more.
+ Currently includes all ancestries, all archetypes, backgrounds, class options, animal companion + familiar options, equipment & vehicles, feats, and spells & rituals, but not much more.
 Note that this is all as of v1.01 of the homebrew.

 # Requirements
  For parts of the animal companion feats to work properly, the PF2e Animal Companion module is required: https://github.com/TikaelSol/PF2e-Animal-Companions